 Following High Raw Vegan in Hong Kong

-When I see high raw vegan or raw vegan gurus on YouTube, blogs, or any other social media, it seems like a majority of them are living in warmer areas in the world.
-When abundant fruits and vegetables are growing locally, I can understand that it must be easy to eat more raw foods.
 For instance, I traveled to Hong Kong a few years ago.
 They had a lot of amazing tropical fruits at the market!
-I’ve never known that there were so many different kinds of bananas in the world – red bananas, square-shaped bananas, short and thick bananas, and more.
+I had no idea there were so many kinds of bananas: red, square-shaped, short, thick, and more.
 They also had durians and pineapples that I love so much in season!
 So every morning, my aunt, my mom, and I only ate fruits in the morning while we were in Hong Kong.
 I never got tired of eating it.
 I just ate different kinds of fruits every morning and I felt so energized and healthy.

 Trying High Raw Vegan in Cold Climates?

-On the contrary, I am based in Oslo, Norway now.
-There are many amazing fruits and vegetables growing, but the season to get these fresh produce is short.
-Also, there are lots of delicious root vegetables growing in Norway which are slightly more difficult to eat raw.
+Moreover, there are lots of delicious root vegetables growing in Norway which are slightly more difficult to eat raw.
 I wouldn’t want to eat potatoes, sweet potatoes, turnips, or celery roots raw all the time.
 They become so warm, creamy, and more flavorful when cooked so why would I want to eat them hard and raw?
 Lastly, it is cold where I live.
 I want to cook something hot so I can warm my body and soul.

 My Experience with Raw Vegan